 Often used as an attempt to justify the continuation of current use, will current breeds become extinct when egg use by our species stops and a vegan world dawns?

-Do we truly need to ask whether these innocent victims, these man-made creations who are powerless to escape the atrocity of their self-destructive bodies, should be allowed to die out?
+Do we truly need to ask whether these innocent victims, these man-made mutants who are powerless to escape the atrocity of their self-destructive bodies, should be allowed to die out?

 But since the question is frequently asked, I’ll answer.
 Yes.
 I hope with all my heart that our victims will one day be allowed to become extinct.
 It’s the only way they can ever escape the agony of what we have done to them and for me the day cannot come quickly enough.